 On this page, you will find frequently asked questions and answers on the comprehensive reform of the Integration Act (KOTO24).
-The reformed Act on the Promotion of Immigrant Integration (Integration Act, 681/2023) will enter into force on 1 January 2025, at the same time as the reform of employment services (TE24, Act on the Organisation of Employment Services 380/2023).
-The new Integration Act will repeal the Act with the same name that is currently in force (1386/2010).
+The reformed Act on the Promotion of Immigrant Integration (Integration Act, 681/2023) entered into force on 1 January 2025, at the same time as the reform of employment services (TE24, Act on the Organisation of Employment Services 380/2023).
+The new Integration Act repeals the Act with the same name (1386/2010).

 - Act on the Organisation of Employment Services 380/2023 (in Finnish)